mrpeardotnet/ExchangeAttachmentFilter/EAFTransportAgent/readme.txt

 EAFTransportAgent (ExchangeAttachmentFilter Transport Agent) is an Exchange (2010) Transport Protocol Agent.

-EAFTransportAgent detects potentially dangerous attachments by scaning attachment file names (not contents).
+EAFTransportAgent detects potentially dangerous attachments by checking attachment file names (not contents).

-But can scan archive contents (ZIP files) for such potentially dangerous file names and is able to scan OpenXML documents (Office 2007 and newer) and detect macro enabled documents.
+As advanced feature it can do deeper generic content scans, such as scan archive contents (ZIP files) for potentially dangerous file names or scan OpenXML documents (Office 2007 and newer) to detect macro enabled documents.
+It can also scan HTML attachments and detect <script> tags to remove such attachments as they may contain malicious javascript code (but this feature is disabled by default).

-EAFTransportAgent is security extension for Exchange servers that can be used to block or remove potentially dangerous attachments, such as executables, javascript files, macro enabled office documents and many others.
+EAFTransportAgent is security extension for Exchange servers that can be used to block or remove potentially dangerous attachments, such as executables, javascript files, macro enabled office documents and others.

 EAFTransportAgent is supposed to be used as basic antivirus solution that will increase security of your Excgange server easily and with no costs.